Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Model and Theory

 Fig.~\ref{fig:disc} illustrates the coarse-graining procedure for NFH at pH 2.4, from the initial charge of each amino acid residue to the cusum and finally to the length and charge of each block.
 Because amino acids are chemically similar, we assume that the hydrophobic interactions between different blocks are negligible.
-The hydrophobicity $\chi_i$ of each block is the average of its constituent amino acid Flory-Huggins parameters, which are based on the values reported in the literature \cite{zhulina_self-consistent_2007}.
+To determine the block hydrophobicity $\chi_i$, residues are categorized into apolar, polar, and charged groups as used in previous work \cite{zhulina_effect_2007}.
+Each group is assigned a corresponding Flory-Huggins parameter based on the values reported in the literature \cite{zhulina_effect_2007}.
+The hydrophobicity $\chi_i$ of each block is then the average of its constituent amino acid Flory-Huggins parameters.
 The resulting sets of $\alpha_i$ and $\chi_i$ for NFH are presented in Table~\ref{tab:NFH}.
 The details of the NFH sequence are provided in Sec.
 I of the SI.
+The numerical results obtained by the theory are found not to be sensitive to the fineness of the coarse-graining model as long as the number of blocks is large enough (see the sensitivity analysis in Sec.
+III of the SI).

-The semicanonical partition function can be written as:
+The semi-grand canonical partition function can be written as:

 where $\gamma=s, \pm$ represents the solvent, cations, and anions, respectively. $\nu_p$ is the volume of each segment in the $n_p$ proteins, while $\nu_\gamma$ is the volume of each of the $n_\gamma$ small molecules.
 For simplicity, we assume $\nu_p = \nu_s = \nu$. $\mathcal{D}\{\bR_i \}$ denotes the integration over all chain configurations of protein $i$. $\hat{\phi}_p(\br)$ and $\hat{\phi}_s(\br)$ are the local instantaneous volume fraction of the protein and solvent, respectively.
 The $\delta$ function at the end of Eq.~\ref{eqn:Xi} accounts for the incompressibility.
 The Hamiltonian $\mathcal{H}$ is given by: